What are Capitalizing Assets?

-Let’s try to understand capitalizing an asset with the help of an example.
+Let’s try to understand capitalizing on an asset with the help of an example.
 Supposed Mr. John has a shop near Garden.
 He wishes to start selling ice cream from that shop.
-So, he buys a cold storage worth $1500 to store the ice cream.
+So, he buys cold storage worth $1500 to store the ice cream.
 Note that the life of this storage is 10 years.
-The total expected revenue from this venture is Dollar 20000 for the year and the cost of ice cream would be $18,000.
+The total expected revenue from this venture is Dollar 20000 for the year, and the cost of ice cream would be $18,000.
 And there are other expenses totally $1,000.

 |Particulars||Cash Flow||Profit / Loss|

 In the above table, we have taken only 1/10th part of the cold storage cost in the profit loss column.
 It is because the cold storage will be useful for 10 years from now.
 Let’s take the other side; if we deduct the whole cost of $1,500, we get a loss of $500 in the first year, and that is not the right presentation.
 If Mr. John would have known that he would make a loss of $500 in the first year, he would not have made the investment itself.